superstes/growautomation/docs/source/workflow/output.rst

   * if the reverse condition is met => it will be reversed
   * this can be useful for:

-    * a air heater which will only stop if the air temperature is suitable
+    * an air heater which will only stop if the air temperature is suitable
     * open a windows when the temperature is too high, close it when it gets too cold

 Conditions
 **********

-You can configure complex condition that must be matched before a action is executed or reversed.
+You can configure complex condition that must be matched before an action is executed or reversed.

-A condition **must be linked** at least with a **output device** or a **output model**.
+A condition **must be linked** at least with an **output device** or an **output model**.

 The matching rules are connected to the condition via **condition links**.